I dream that another world is possible which is more just and fair, where everyone has a space to play a role that he or she is called to.

 I was happy to hear that about 15 people from the Kalimoddai camp where the people arrived from the uncleared areas are detained, have been freed.

+After breakfast, we went to Nattan and spoke to the priests there.
 In the Nanttan camp the displaced people from Arippu and Selavaturai are living.
 We had a long conversation with a displaced family from Arippu.
 This family has been engaged in sale of prawns and crabs before they were removed from there.
 Thy are awaiting the day when they could return to Arippu and start their livelihood.

 They all still wondering why they can't return to their homes and engage in their fishing, since Mannar is now a 'liberated area'.
 If liberated people must be able to live a freer life than before.

 We met on the second day, several other priests in the Cathedral.
 The parish priest told us a very interesting story.
 With the permission of the bishop, he has gone to collect a lorry load of sand from a property belonging the bishop.
 Prior to that he has received letters of permission from the grama sevaka, the district secretary and also from the SSP.
 But, when he started cutting and loading sand into the lorry, an army official has objected to it and prevented his actions and told him that that the permission given by the Police is not valid and he should have permission from the area commander.
 He has failed all his efforts to reason out with the officer showing his the permits already in possession.
-Finally, he has stopped his work that day and
+Finally, he has stopped his work that day and has got permission from area commander to bring sand from the bishop's own property to the cathedral site.
+The priests during that week have been engaged in burying 7 dead bodies killed by unknown gunmen in the Mannar area.

 The priests citing this examples asked us, 'Is this democracy in the so called liberated area' and 'Why are we made slaves in this country'?

-except the mobile phones have not been functioning for about a week.
+In Mannar town the SLT telephones except the mobile phones have not been functioning for about a week.
 So communication was extremely difficult.
 Finally when we returned from Mannar to Colombo on Wendsday, we were checked at 10 places, the last was at Waikkal.
 At every occasion we had to get down from the bus with our bags and walk a distance.

 When we got down from the Mannar bus at Medawachchiya, we had to come a long way to get the Colombo bus.
 The three wheeler charge was Rs.
 80.00.
 We started at 6.30am from Mannar and it was 4.30pm when I got down at Peliyagoda.
 The question that the priests asked why we are treated as slaves is still haunting me.